 Goal:

-Automation of processing of information for bookings (backend).
+Automation of processing of information for bookings, clinics, treatments (backend).

 The solution needs to be able to communicate with the front end, the booking form (which will need to change into a booking platform eventually)

 The solution needs to be integrated into existing web site as a stand-alone solution.
 The site is based on WordPress.